metal0/matrix-compose/README.md

 matrix-compose was designed to be put behind a reverse proxy and will NOT be secure at all if not behind one.

+> [!NOTE]
+> If you do not wish to run it behind a reverse proxy, make sure to rework X-Forwarded-For headers and such in `data/nginx/nginx.conf`.

-[Cloudflare Tunnels](https://www.cloudflare.com/products/tunnel/) are recommended and supported for high flexibility and security environments.
+[Cloudflare Tunnels](https://www.cloudflare.com/products/tunnel/) are recommended and supported for high flexibility and secure environments.

-#### Cloudflare Tunnels
+#### Cloudflare Tunnels Setup

 If using Cloudflare Tunnels, simply create a new tunnel, copy the token shown on the "Install Connector" page and save it for later.